Petyr5rov/new-project-initializer/README.md

 # new-project-initializer
-NPI CLI tool
+NPI CLI tool:
-initialize new TS project
+- initialize new TS project

 _still in developement_
-initialize new JS prject
+- initialize new JS prject
-initialize new Angular project
+- initialize new Angular project